yotasama/clinpubr/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a minor release that added a few functions and features.
+* This is a patch release that added a few features and some bug fixes.
 * We don't expect any reverse dependency failures.